satishsingh21/graphQl-demo/README.md

     }
 ```

-A resolvers process result in a chain
+A resolvers process result in a chain.
+These resolvers execute in the order shown below, passing their return value to the next resolver in the chain via the parent argument.

 ```
     Query.libraries() -> Library.books() -> Book.author() -> Author.name()
 ```

+<ins>**Default resolvers**</ins>

+It’s worth noting that a GraphQL server has built-in default resolvers, so you don’t have to specify a resolver function for every field.
+A default resolver will look in root to find a property with the same name as the field.

 Resolver functions can optionally accept four positional arguments.